-At left: Former Secretary Colin Powell with interns at the 2006 ADST gala dinner
+At left: Former Secretary Colin Powell with interns at an ADST gala dinner.

 How to Apply

-We accept interns primarily during the summer and during the academic year, but special appointments during academic recesses may be considered.
-Although the positions are unpaid, we do offer a modest stipend to cover transportation costs.
+We accept interns during the summer and during the academic year.
+Special appointments during academic recesses may also be considered.
+Although the positions are unpaid, we do offer a modest stipend to help cover transportation costs.

 Virtual internships are also possible.
 Contact us for details below.

-Deadlines for applications are: early December for the Spring semester; mid-March for the Summer semester; and mid-July for the Fall semester.
-Early applications are welcomed.
+Deadlines for applications are: December 31 for the Spring semester; mid-March for the Summer semester; and mid-July for the Fall semester.
+Early applications are strongly encouraged.

-To apply for an internship with The Association for Diplomatic Studies and Training, please email Executive Director Judith Baroody with the following:
+To apply for an internship with The Association for Diplomatic Studies and Training, please email Executive Director Nathan Holt ([email protected]) with the following:

 2. Cover Letter